Asher978/App_On_My_Feet/README.md

 }
 ```

+### Currently in works

+*  Ranking page

 ### Opportunities

 *  Showing who left the comment for the member
 *  Deleting Runs
 *  Finishing up partials for headers & footers
+*  Create a ranking page where all members can view the entire team's runs.
+*  Navbar menus (implement more options that are related to the current page)
+*  Dropdown Navbar menus (responsiveness - currently no dropdown option in mobile view)

 ## URL: https://peaceful-waters-85500.herokuapp.com/